taky-kongo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7-create_global_variable: This script creates a new global variable.

 8-true_knowledge: This script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.

+9-divide_and_rule: This script prints the result of POWER divided by DIVIDE, followed by a new line.

+	* POWER and DIVIDE are environment variables